matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/9 Product Risk Analysis.md

   * Can reduce the levels of product risk in an early stage in the SDLC
   * Includes **product risk analysis**
     * Identifies product risks
-    * Assesses the likelihood and impact of each risk
+    * Assesses the likelihood & impact of each risk
   * Product risk information is used to guide:
     * Test Planning
-    * The specification, preparation and execution of test cases
+    * The specification, preparation & execution of test cases
-    * Test monitoring and control
+    * Test monitoring & control
-* Product Risk Analysis can influence the scope and the thoroughness of testing
+* Product Risk Analysis can influence the scope & the thoroughness of testing
 * In **risk-based** testing, the results of **product risk analysis** are used to:
   * Determine the scope of testing to be carried out
-  * Determine the particular test levels and propose test types to be performed
+  * Determine the particular test levels & propose test types to be performed
-  * Determine the test techniques to be used and the coverage to be achieved
+  * Determine the test techniques to be used & the coverage to be achieved
   * Estimate the test effort required for each task
   * Prioritise testing in an attempt to find critical defects as early as possible
   * Determine whether other activities besides testing should be carried out to reduce risk
-* Collective knowledge and insight of the project stakeholders is used for product risk analysis
+* Collective knowledge & insight of the project stakeholders is used for product risk analysis
 * Minimising the likelihood of a product failure, risk management provides a disciplined approach to:
   * Analyse risks
   * Determine which risks are important to deal with